RobSprouse/The-Apollo-Library/README.md

 This repository was created as a part of the University of Richmond's Bootcamp, Module 21 Challenge.
 This challenge was to start with a fully functioning Google Books API search engine built with a RESTful API, and refactor it to be a GraphQL API built with Apollo Server.

+The following User Story and Acceptance Criteria were provided for this challenge:

 > ## User Story
 >
 > ```md